duncanthrax/scream/README.md

 setups - meaning a mismatch in speaker setup can lead to channels being played in the wrong position.

-All three receivers can be run as unprivileged users.
+All receivers can be run as unprivileged users.
 Receiver systems that have an input firewall need to open UDP port 4010, or whatever custom port you use.